jmd-dk/advent-of-code/2023/README.md

 Each day gets its own subdirectory with a single Python script called `solve.py`, defining the following functions:
 * `read()`: For reading input into some appropriate data structure.
+  As far as possible, further data processing should be avoided.
 * `solve_one()`: Solution algorithm for part one.
 * `solve_two()`: Solution algorithm for part two.
 * `get_initial()` (optional): For setting initial conditions.